corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 1. Download `corda-updates-shell` jar or build it by yourself.
 TODO: download link here
 2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`.
 Please see the [usage](#usage) section for more information about supported parameters.
 By default, the repository will be created under `~/.corda-updates` folder.
-3. Add CorDapps that you would like to synchronize to `settings.yaml`, which is located in the root of the repository created on the previous step - `~/.corda-updates/settings.yaml` by default.
-Please see [this](#yaml-configuration) section for more details on the configuration file format.
+3. Add CorDapps that you would like to synchronize to `settings.conf`, which is located in the root of the repository created on the previous step - `~/.corda-updates/settings.conf` by default.
+Please see [this](#hocon-configuration) section for more details on the configuration file format.
 4. Download `corda-updates-app` jar or build it by yourself.
 TODO: download link here
-5. Install the CorDapp to network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.yaml` created on the step #2.
+5. Install the CorDapp to network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.conf` created on the step #2.
 6. If you are going to use [Corda-based transports](#corda-updates-transport) then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
 7. Schedule periodic synchronization by invoking [ScheduleSyncFlow](#scheduling-synchronisation) from Corda shell on the nodes of participants.
 8. Done.
 When published, updates will appear in the local repositories of participants.
 Please bear in mind that node administrators will still have to [install updates manually](https://docs.corda.net/releases/release-M8.2/creating-a-cordapp.html#installing-apps).